singhh5050/on-device-lm-benchmarking/README.md

 1. **Prefill (Input Processing)**: The initial processing of the prompt/input tokens
 2. **Decode (Generation)**: The sequential generation of each output token

 These phases have fundamentally different performance characteristics.
-Ideally, this analysis would include optimization strategies for both, but sweeping across different decode-heavy lengths become difficult with Ollama's abstraction.
+Ideally, this analysis would include optimization strategies for both, but sweeping across different decode-heavy lengths became difficult due to Ollama's level of abstraction.
+(Parameter tuning just doesn't cut it!)

 ## Key Findings